 E – Argentina

-The virus is present in large quantities in the cat’s saliva, and the most common mode of transmission is via deep bite wounds which occur during fighting.
+The virus is present in large quantities in the cat’s saliva, and FIV is spread primarily via deep bite wounds.
 Free roaming, entire male cats are at greater risk as they are more likely to become involved in territorial fighting.

-Occasionally FIV is passed onto kittens whose mother is FIV positive.
+Occasionally an FIV positive mother can pass the infection on to her kittens.
 This may happen either in utero or via infected milk, this most often happens if the mother is shedding a high viral load during pregnancy or lactation.

-Cats don’t become infected via mutual grooming, and while the virus has been transmitted experimentally during sexual intercourse, it is not believed to be a major mode of transmission, although FIV can be passed on to the female from the biting that goes along with mating.
+Mutual grooming does not spread FIV.
+Transmission has occurred during sexual intercourse, but it is not thought to be a major mode of infection.
+However, FIV can be passed on to the female from the biting that goes along with mating.

 Unlike other pathogens, the FIV does not last long in the environment and fomites (objects such as food bowls, blankets or toys which carry infection) are not a risk.